HedvigInsurance/gatekeeper/README.md

 Database Migrations
 ---

-We use [dbmate](https://github.com/amacneil/dbmate) for database migrations, please refer to the docs for how to use it.
+We use Liquibase for database migrations, please refer to the docs for how to use it.
 Here's a TLDR:
-  - Install dbmate via homebrew or download the binary
-  - Migrations live under `./db/migrations/*.sql`
+  - Migrations live under `./resources/migrations/`
+  - Create target `mvn clean install -DskipTests`
-  - To run pending migrations, use `DATBASE_URL=postgres://user:password@127.0.0.1:5432/database?sslmode=disable dbamte up`
+  - To run pending migrations, use `java -jar target/gatekeeper-0.1.0-SNAPSHOT.jar db migrate --catalog migrations config.yml`
-  - To rollback one migration, use `DATABASE_URL=... dbmate down`
-  - To create a new migration template use `dbmate new <insert migration_name>`
-  - dbmate (and the app) support .env